cado-security/product-help/docs/cado/deploy/gcp/gcp-settings.md

 This setup can be automated using our [GCP Automated Setup](./gcp-auto-setup.md)
 :::

-## Setting up the Primary Google Project for Cado collection
+## Setting up the Primary Google Project for / Forensic Acquisition and Investigation collection
-In order to set up the project for Cado collection you need to
+In order to set up the project for / Forensic Acquisition and Investigation collection you need to

 * Enable the Cloud Build API for the project
-* Define a bucket for the Primary GCP Project where images will be stored and imported into Cado.
+* Define a bucket for the Primary GCP Project where images will be stored and imported into / Forensic Acquisition and Investigation.

 ***Note - if you are importing from more than one Google project you will need to designate one of those projects as the Primary GCP Project and [create a bucket in that project](./gcp-settings.md#defining-a-bucket-for-the-primary-gcp-project) to enable collection across the multiple Google projects***

-### The Cado Role
+### The / Forensic Acquisition and Investigation Role
-To appropriately scope a service account for Cado to operate, creating a custom GCP role allows specifying individual permissions.
+To appropriately scope a service account for / Forensic Acquisition and Investigation to operate, creating a custom GCP role allows specifying individual permissions.
 To achieve this, navigate to the **Role** section under the **IAM and Admin** tab.
 Create a custom role and add the following permissions:
 :::note
-If you're deploying into GCP, the Terraform script provided by Cado should have already created this role for you, prefixed with **myCadoResponseRole**.
+If you're deploying into GCP, the Terraform script provided by / Forensic Acquisition and Investigation should have already created this role for you, prefixed with **myCadoResponseRole**.
 :::
 ```
     // Instance Acquisition